servo/servo/README.md

 ## The Servo Parallel Browser Project

-I currently build on OS X and Linux.
+Servo currently builds on Mac OS X and Linux.
+Since the Rust language is currently in flux, you will need the bleeding-edge (Git master) version of the Rust compiler.

 ### Prerequisites